mouser/BeyondDnD/README.md

 I have written my own DnD DM tool for some time and while I had my own format of a character structure, it was purposely not meant to be a replacement for DnDBeyond.
-But at some point, I integrated minimal support for importing data from DnDBeyond in the form of charecter preview image, basic info like XP total and character name should it change.
+But at some point, I integrated minimal support for importing data from DnDBeyond in the form of character preview image, basic info like XP total and character name should it change.

 The full DnDBeyond JSON format, though, is not entirely structured; some structures have no unique names